adriangranados/wlan-extcap/README.md

 This extcap interface is basically a wrapper for the `sshdump` extcap interface that includes additional options to customize the capture.
 For example, if capturing Wi-Fi traffic, you can choose the Wi-Fi channel to capture on.
 It also simplifies the configuration of the extcap interface so that the user doesn't have to deal with complex remote capture commands, etc.

 The `wlandump` extcap interface currently provides two capture interfaces: __Wi-Fi__ and __Zigbee__, each with its own set of options.
-The `wifidump` interface allows you to perform remote Wi-Fi captures on a specific channel and channel width using a Linux device's Wi-Fi adapter.
+The `wifidump` interface allows you to perform remote Wi-Fi captures on a specific channel and channel width using a  Wi-Fi adapter that can be put in monitor mode.
 The `zbdump` interface allows you to perform remote Zigbee captures using a [TI CC2531 USB](http://www.ti.com/tool/CC2531EMK) dongle.

 ## Installation